 While it’s easy to go knock on someone’s door or share a quick update during the day when everyone is working together in person, remote teams need to put extra effort into planning their communication.
 This goes for both in-house and agency teams who work with external clients.

-Another note on communication is to see how much asynchronous communication the team can tolerate.
+Also, see how much asynchronous communication the team can tolerate.
 Slack is often regarded as a tool used to get immediate responses from project team members, but that isn’t always possible.

 3. Tools and resources the team needs to complete project work

-Some tools work together seamlessly out of the box, while others need some more customization or someone skilled at working with APIs—and depending on the skill set and makeup of your team, it may be easier to work with tools that have integrations natively built in.
+Another thing to consider when evaluating tools is integrations.
+Some tools work together out of the box, while others need customizations or API setup.
+Depending on the skill set and makeup of your team, it may be easier to use tools that have integrations natively built in.

 4. Ways to manage feedback and performance through the project